Steak Burrito Bowl

 We love burrito bowls so much that we make them all the time.
 Although I’m using steak tips in this recipe, we will alternate with ground beef, grilled chicken, pulled pork, ground turkey, and marinated tofu.
 Just not all together.

-These steak burrito bowls are the perfect meal that goes well with any season, whether it is spring, summer, autumn, or winter.
+These beef burrito bowls are the perfect meal that goes well with any season, whether it is spring, summer, autumn, or winter.
 But I find it tastes especially delicious during the summer months.

 Helpful